Are you ready to earn your online nursing degree?

 In partnership with Denver Health, the Medical Career Collaborative Program prepares underrepresented students for future nursing and other healthcare careers with hands-on training and professional development.

-At Centura’s Littleton Adventist Hospital, Junior Volunteers join an eight-week summer program where they assist nurses and interact with patients and families in the emergency department, infusion center, and nursing units.
+At Centura's Littleton Adventist Hospital, junior volunteers join a nine-week summer program where they assist nurses and interact with patients and families in the emergency department, infusion center, and nursing units.

 UCHealth offers student volunteer, job shadowing, and clinical observation opportunities at its hospitals throughout the state, including in the Denver area, Fort Collins, and Steamboat Springs.